Book A Consultation

 Limited Company Inheritance Tax – Complete Guide to Planning and Relief Options

-When you’ve built a successful limited company, the last thing you want is for inheritance tax to force your family to sell the business to pay the tax bill.
-Company shares worth £2 million could face a £200,000 inheritance tax bill from April 2026 under new rules – but proper planning can significantly reduce this burden.
+When you’ve built a successful limited company, the last thing you want is inheritance tax forcing your family to sell the business just to pay the tax bill.
+Under proposed changes from April 2026, company shares worth £2 million could face an inheritance tax charge of £200,000.
+With careful planning, however, much of this burden can still be reduced or avoided.

-Understanding limited company inheritance tax is crucial for business owners who want to pass their enterprises to the next generation without crippling tax liabilities.
-With Business Property Relief under threat and major legislative changes on the horizon, now is the time to review your inheritance tax planning strategy.
+Understanding limited company inheritance tax is essential for business owners who want to pass their company to the next generation without creating financial pressure.
+With Business Property Relief under increasing scrutiny and major legislative changes approaching, now is the time to review your inheritance tax strategy.

-This comprehensive guide explains how inheritance tax applies to company shares, what relief options are available, and how upcoming changes will affect your estate planning.
-Whether you own a private limited company or hold shares in trading businesses, these insights will help you minimize your family’s tax exposure while ensuring smooth business succession.
+This guide explains how inheritance tax applies to company shares, when reliefs are available, and how the April 2026 changes could affect your estate.
+Whether you own a private limited company or hold shares in a trading business, the information below will help you reduce tax exposure while supporting smooth business succession.

 Key Takeaways

-• Limited company shares are subject to inheritance tax at 40% on estate values above £325,000
+• Limited company shares are subject to inheritance tax at 40% above the £325,000 nil rate band

-• Business Property Relief (BPR) can provide 50% to 100% inheritance tax relief on qualifying company shares
+• Business Property Relief (BPR) can reduce inheritance tax on qualifying shares by 50% or 100%

 • From April 2026, BPR will be capped at £1 million, with only 50% relief on excess value

-• Trading companies typically qualify for full relief, while investment companies may not qualify
+• Trading companies usually qualify for relief, while investment companies often do not

-• Shares must be held for at least 2 years before death to qualify for business relief
+• Shares must generally be held for at least two years to qualify for business relief

-• Professional estate planning is essential to minimize inheritance tax on company shares
+• Professional estate planning is critical to reducing inheritance tax on company shares

 Understanding Inheritance Tax on Limited Company Shares

-Inheritance tax applies at 40% on net taxable assets above the £325,000 nil rate band when someone dies.
-Limited company shares form part of the deceased’s taxable estate, regardless of whether they’re in a private limited company or public company.
-The market value of shares is determined at the date of death, not the original purchase price, which can create significant tax liabilities for successful businesses.
+Inheritance tax is charged at 40% on the value of an estate above the £325,000 nil rate band.
+Limited company shares form part of the deceased’s taxable estate, regardless of whether they are held in a private or public company.
+Shares are valued at their market value at the date of death, not the original purchase price, which can result in substantial tax liabilities for successful businesses.

-The person responsible for paying inheritance tax is typically the executor or administrator of the estate.
-They must use the estate’s assets to settle any iht liability before distributing inheritances to beneficiaries.
-This can create cash flow challenges, especially when most of the estate’s value is tied up in illiquid company shares.
+The responsibility for paying inheritance tax usually falls on the executor or administrator of the estate.
+Tax must be settled before assets are distributed, which can create cash flow issues where most of the estate’s value is tied up in company shares rather than liquid assets.

-However, shares left to a spouse or civil partner are exempt from inheritance tax due to the spousal exemption.
-Assets left to children or grandchildren may benefit from the additional £175,000 residence nil rate band, bringing the total potential exemption to £500,000 per person, though this only applies when a family home is also being inherited.
+Shares passed to a spouse or civil partner are exempt from inheritance tax due to the spousal exemption.
+In some cases, estates may also benefit from the residence nil rate band, increasing the total allowance to £500,000 per person where a family home is inherited.

 Business Property Relief for Company Shares

-Business Property Relief provides up to 100% inheritance tax relief on qualifying business assets, making it one of the most valuable exemptions available.
-Previously business property relief was designed to prevent family businesses from being broken up solely to pay inheritance tax bills.
+Business Property Relief can provide up to 100% inheritance tax relief on qualifying business assets.
+It was originally introduced to prevent family businesses being sold purely to meet inheritance tax liabilities.

-The relief only applies if shares have been held for at least 2 years immediately before death.
-If shares were acquired within this period through a gift from someone who had previously qualified for business relief, the holding periods may sometimes be combined to meet the two-year requirement.
+To qualify, shares must usually have been owned for at least two years before death.
+Where shares were inherited or gifted from someone who previously qualified for relief, holding periods may sometimes be combined.

 Qualifying Conditions for Business Relief

-Surplus cash or other assets that aren’t required for business operations can also reduce or eliminate relief eligibility.
-If more than 20% of the company’s activities or asset value relates to non-trading purposes, HMRC may restrict or deny business relief entirely.
+If more than 20% of the company’s activities or asset value relates to non-trading purposes, HMRC may restrict or deny business relief.
+Active involvement or meaningful control by the shareholder also strengthens eligibility.

 What Doesn’t Qualify for Business Relief